aimclub/blocksnet/README.rst

    population.
 The estimation of provisioning is performed by iterative algorithm on graphs, as well as by solving linear optimization problem.
-6. A method for computing the function for evaluating the optimality of master planning projects based on the value attitudes of the population and systems of external limitations.
+6. Method for computing the function for evaluating the optimality of master planning projects based on the value attitudes of the population and systems of external limitations.
 The method is based on solving an optimization problem: it is necessary to find an optimal development to increase the provision.
 The problem is solved with the help of genetic algorithm, user scenarios support is added.
-7. A method for identifying vacant areas based on open-data.
+7. Method for identifying vacant areas based on open-data.

 Main differences from existing solutions: